oc9x97/systemchatter/README.md

 or maybe sometimes trolling the entire server, this might not always work to scare people but it does.

 # How It Works
 It uses the Roblox defualt chat GUI as a advantage, taking up the characters to make it make a new line, making it look like another person!
+Please notice that this mostly works better if you have a display name with 3 characters.

 # Updates
 None, and might never update.